abelson-lab/scATOMIC/README.md

-# PC-SCC
+# scATOMIC
-Pan-Cancer Single Cell Classifier
+Single Cell Annotation of TumOur Microenvironments In pan-Cancer settings